Antivirus Guide

 Schools

 Schools, from elementary schools to high schools, ban websites to censor what children can see.
 This is a legal necessity for any school that receives discounts on internet access and connections through the federal E-Rate program.
-These schools must adhere to internet safety policies that block and filter internet access to pictures that are:
+These schools must adhere to internet safety policies that block and filter internet access to harmful material.

 It’s all part of the Children’s Internet Protection Act, which Congress enacted in 2000,6 around the time the internet became widely available.